-A. Timing of Certification.
-Within forty (40) business days of the close of the Declaration of Candidacy period, the Election Board will certify the slate of Candidates for the Election.
-The Election Board will promptly post the names of Candidates after certifying the slate.

-- B. Verified Candidates.
+- A. Timing of Certification.
+Within Thirty (30) business days of the close of the Declaration of Candidacy period, the Election Board will certify the slate of Candidates for the Election.
+The Election Board will promptly post the names of Candidates after certifying the slate. - B. Verified Candidates.
 Only the names of verified, declared Candidates meeting all necessary qualifications for the elected office they seek will appear on the Election Ballots.
-No write-in Candidates will be allowed. - C. Unopposed Candidates.
+No write-in Candidates will be allowed.

+- C. Unopposed Candidates.
 In the event that only one (1) Candidate files for an elected office position, he or she will be placed on the ballot as an unopposed Candidate. - D. Withdrawal by Candidate.
-So that ballots can be prepared in a timely manner, a Candidate is required to provide his or her notice of withdrawal from the Election in writing and no later than five (5) business days after the slate of Candidates is certified. - E. Authority of Election Board.
+So that ballots can be prepared in a timely manner, a Candidate who wishes to withdraw their candidacy, is required to provide notice of withdrawal to the Election Board in writing via email to the Election Board's official email address, and no later than 5:00 p.m. two (2) business days after the slate of Candidates is certified.
+While a Candidate may withdraw at a later time, late withdrawal may result in their name appearing on the Ballot. - E. Authority of Election Board.
 All Candidates for office shall be subject to the jurisdiction of the Election Board and these Regulations, including but not limited to the Election Board's jurisdiction over Election disputes, Election challenges, and investigations.
 All Candidates for office shall be required to cooperate fully with Election Board investigations.